Shubham-Coader/skp/README.md

-# Sbake game by Shubham Prajapati
+# Sbake game by Naveen